NavigationContentFooter

 Important

-To be able to send metrics, logs, and traces, you need the exact URL to use with your pushers.
-You can find the URL from the Data sources tab of the Scaleway console.
+To be able to send metrics, logs, and traces, you need the exact URL which you can find in the Data sources tab of the Scaleway console under the API URL section.
+This URL contains the ID of your data source.

 • The Prometheus Remote Write endpoint to push your metrics is the following: https://xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.metrics.cockpit.fr-par.scw.cloud/api/v1/push